How to Remove Background in GIMP (And a Faster Free Alternative)

 For a desktop app: GIMP.
 For a browser-based tool: imgmend — free, no signup, faster than GIMP for most use cases.

-Ready to remove noise from your photos?
+Ready to remove backgrounds from your photos?